Mis-Teeq: 2003–2005: Eye Candy, international breakthrough and split

 Returning from a short hiatus, Mis-Teeq released their second album, Eye Candy, on 29 March 2003.
-The album featured production by Stargate, Ed Case, Salaam Remi, singer Joe, Delroy "D-Roy" Andrews, and JD (of the group So Solid Crew) and debuted at its peak position of number 6 on the UK Albums Chart (Note: It doesn't automatically show up; you need to add category "albums" and certification "gold", then enter the name.)
+The album featured production by Stargate, Ed Case, Salaam Remi, singer Joe, Delroy "D-Roy" Andrews, and JD (of the group So Solid Crew) and debuted at its peak position of number 6 on the UK Albums Chart.
+(Note: It does not automatically show up; you need to add category "albums" and certification "gold", then enter the name.)
 While Eye Candys sales failed to link to the sudden success of Lickin' on Both Sides, pre-released lead single "Scandalous" became the group's most successful single by then: It reached number 2 in the UK and top 10 in Ireland, New Zealand, Australia, and Denmark.

 In June 2003, the album's second single, "Can't Get It Back", became the band's seventh and final domestic top-ten single.
 Originally a remake of the same-titled unreleased Blaque single, Mis-Teeq and Telstar agreed not to use the album version, instead releasing the alternate "Ignorants Radio Edit" as an official single, which entered the UK charts at number 8 on 12 July 2003.
 The song also was included on a Special Edition of Eye Candy that was released in December of the same year and spawned a third single with "Style".
 The song peaked at number 13.

-"Scandalous" was released in the United States in May 2004 (under another label, Reprise Records) and reached number 35 on the Billboard Hot 100 chart in June, making it their only single to chart in the U.S. The song was featured as the theme of the film Catwoman, starring Halle Berry, in the summer of 2004.
+"Scandalous" was released in the United States in May 2004 (under another label, Reprise Records) and reached number 35 on the Billboard Hot 100 chart in June, making it their only single to chart in the U.S. That summer, it was featured as the theme song of the film Catwoman, starring Halle Berry.

-Also in 2004, Mis-Teeq began promoting their music in the US.
-Following the release of their third album, Mis-Teeq, and the single "Scandalous" in 2004, the band's record label Telstar Records went bankrupt, leaving them with no direction.

-After the announcement of their split in February 2005, they released a compilation album, Greatest Hits, containing a new track, a cover of the Andrews Sisters 1940s song "Shoo Shoo Baby" and were nominated for a 2005 Soul Train Lady of Soul Award.

-On 9 February 2011, it was reported that the group was in talks to re-form for a comeback tour but Dixon denied this.
-Two years later, Dixon said that she would never rule out a reunion.
-In September 2014, Su-Elise stated in an interview with Fashion Plus Magazine that the group were in talks for a reunion.
+As Mis-Teeq began promoting "Scandalous" in the United States and preparing for the release of their self-titled compilation album, the group's record label Telstar Records entered bankruptcy proceedings, leaving the group without clear professional direction.
+Although further recording opportunities with other labels were available, the members ultimately decided against continuing at the same pace, later citing personal and professional exhaustion following years of intensive touring and promotional commitments.
+Following the announcement of their split in February 2005, the group released a greatest hits album, featuring the newly recorded track "Shoo Shoo Baby," a cover of the 1940s song originally recorded by The Andrews Sisters, which the group had previously contributed to the soundtrack of the animated war comedy film Valiant.